What Is Microblogging & Why Should You Do It?

 Microblogging Best Practices

-Now that we’ve answered, “What is microblogging?” and gone over the benefits and platforms to use, let’s talk about some microblogging tips to help you put out some stellar content…
+Now that we’ve answered “What is microblogging?” and covered the benefits and platforms to use, let’s talk about some microblogging tips to help you put out some stellar content…

 1) Be Digestible